sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 ---
 title: Hyperduck
-subtitle: Send links from your iOS devices to your Mac
+subtitle: Send links from your iOS/visionOS devices to your Mac
 pubDate: 2023-01-27
 platforms:
   - macOS
   - iOS
+  - visionOS
 appStoreId: 6444667067
+olderMacOSVersions:
+  - '13'
 ---

-For example, share a link from Safari on your iPhone or iPad and have it open in the default browser on your Mac moments later.
+For example, share a link from Safari on your iPhone, iPad, or Apple Vision Pro, and have it open in the default browser on your Mac moments later.

-You can send a link even if your iOS device and/or Mac is offline.
+You can send a link even if your iOS/visionOS device and/or Mac is offline.
 The link will be sent and received the next time the devices are online.
 The link will never be lost.

 My personal use-case is that I often discover cool stuff when I check Twitter on the go and I want to dig deeper into it later on my Mac.
 I have tried Instapaper, Pocket, Safari Reading List, iCloud Tabs, and more.
 The problem with them all is that I forget to check them.